 To achieve this, Batman heavily armed himself with an arsenal of tools.
 While there are over 20 gadgets on his utility belt, his biggest and best tools are: (*cough* money,) strong work ethic, compassion, tenacity, integrity, ingenuity, focus and ambition.

 While many of us do not have the same resources or tools as Batman at our disposal, it is important that we take stock of the resources and tools we possess and leverage them to our advantage, becoming the best imperfect person we can be.
-In most cases, being armed with our own brains, ingenuity, charm, talent, strong work ethic (okay, having money and a nifty costume with a multitude of utility belt gadgets would be nice too), and throw in a little neuroticism for good measure, and you too can channel your own inner Batman.
+In most cases, being armed with our own brains, ingenuity, charm, talent, strong work ethic (okay, having money and a nifty costume with a multitude of utility belt gadgets would be nice too), and throw in a little neuroticism for good measure, and you too can express qualities of a positive role model and channel your own inner Batman.